guangchen811/tadv/README.md

     - Website generation
 - **`errors/`** – Stores error configurations used for error injection.
 - **`annotations/`** – Provides dataset annotations, including:
-    - Target columns for all scripts in the three domains
+    - Accessed columns for all scripts in the three domains
-    - Assumptions associated with the target columns
+    - Assumptions associated with the accessed columns

 ## Experiment Workflow